rajivsimhadri/AdvancedRegression_HousePricePrediction/README (1).md

 ## Technologies Used
-Python coding
+* Python coding
-import warnings
+* import warnings
  warnings.filterwarnings('ignore')
-sklearn
+* sklearn
-seaborn
+* seaborn
-scipy.stats
+* scipy.stats
-statsmodels
+* statsmodels
-LinearRegression
+* LinearRegression
-Ridge
+* Ridge
-Lasso
+* Lasso
 # importing metrics

-from sklearn import metrics
+* from sklearn import metrics
-from statsmodels.stats.outliers_influence import variance_inflation_factor
+* from statsmodels.stats.outliers_influence import variance_inflation_factor
-from sklearn.metrics import r2_score
+* from sklearn.metrics import r2_score
-from sklearn.metrics import mean_squared_error
+* from sklearn.metrics import mean_squared_error

 # Set max rows and columns display options
-pd.set_option("display.max_rows",10000)
+* pd.set_option("display.max_rows",10000)
-pd.set_option("display.max_columns",500)
+* pd.set_option("display.max_columns",500)

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-I are required to model the price of houses with the available independent variables.
+I am required to model the price of houses with the available independent variables.
 This model will then be used by the management to understand how exactly the prices vary with the variables.
 They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
 Further, the model will be a good way for management to understand the pricing dynamics of a new market.

 ## Contact